 The Memo Pad HD7 can’t really be compared to the ME172 which is largely inferior to the new Asus tablet.
 It features a Cortex-A7 1.2 GHz quad core processor, PowerVR SGX544 GPU on the MediaTek MTK 8125 chipset.

 The amount of RAM is the same as on the ME172 so that you get 1GB of RAM.
 The internal storage is 8 or 16 GB.
 If you need more storage, there is also a microSD slot for up to 32 GB of external storage.
 The display is IPS with 1280 x 800 screen resolution.
 There is also a 5 Megapixel camera at the back with 1080p video recording.
-A quick summary of its features is available in the table below, compared to the features of the Nexus 7 (2012).
+A quick summary of its features is available in the table below.

 Package contents and design